Night Riviera: Relaunch in 1983

-Privatisation saw the service become part of the Great Western Trains franchise in February 1996 and the rolling stock was repainted into its green and white livery.
+Privatisation of British Rail saw the service become part of the Great Western Trains franchise in February 1996 and the rolling stock was repainted into its green and white livery.
 Between 29 May 1995 and 26 September 1998 the service was diverted to London Waterloo to provide connection with Eurostar services.
 In December 1998 Great Western Trains was rebranded First Great Western.

 When the Greater Western franchise was up for reletting in 2005, consideration was given to withdrawing the service.
 The service was retained, but from December 2006 the carriage detached at Plymouth was withdrawn as it typically only carried four passengers.

 The stop at Bristol Temple Meads was also withdrawn, introducing the flexibility to divert the service during overnight engineering works.
 The Class 47s were replaced in 2004 by four Class 57s.

-In 2006 former Virgin West Coast Mark 3 carriages replaced the Mark 2 carriages.
-They were refurbished by Railcare, Wolverton in 2008 when they were fitted with reclining seats in the first class and repainted in First Great Western's then blue livery.
+In 2006, former Virgin West Coast Mark 3 carriages replaced the Mark 2 carriages.
+They were refurbished by Railcare at Wolverton Works in 2008 when they were fitted with reclining seats in the first class and repainted in First Great Western's then blue livery.

 In June 2012, with the Greater Western franchise scheduled for renewal the following year, the Secretary of State for Transport confirmed the service would continue to be subsidised.

 During the course of 2017 and 2018 the entire train was refurbished.
 This included new standard class seats in the seated coach, and a wheelchair space and toilet.
 There was a refurbished buffet counter and lounge car.
 All the sleeper carriages were refurbished, and featured keycard locks, allowing passengers to unlock their own cabins for the first time, new lighting, and a wardrobe, along with underbed storage.
 There was also a disabled accessible berth and toilet added.